apache/flink/docs/dev/table/streaming/joins.md

 Join with a Temporal Table
 --------------------------

-**Notes:** This is only supported in blink planner.

-A join with a temporal table joins an append/upsert/retract stream (left input/probe side) with a temporal table (right input/build side), e.g., an external dimension table that changes over time.
+A join with a temporal table joins an arbitrary table (left input/probe side) with a temporal table (right input/build side), i.e., an external dimension table that changes over time.
 Please check the corresponding page for more information about [temporal tables](temporal_tables.html#temporal-table).

+<span class="label label-danger">Attention</span> Users can not use arbitrary tables as a temporal table, but need to use a table backed by a `LookupableTableSource`.
+A `LookupableTableSource` can only be used for temporal join as a temporal table.
+See the page for more details about [how to define LookupableTableSource](../sourceSinks.html#defining-a-tablesource-with-lookupable).

 The following example shows an `Orders` stream that should be joined with the continuously changing currency rates table `LatestRates`.